Introducing Hong Kong

--Hong Kong has more skyscrapers than any other city in the world, with 8,000.
+-Hong Kong has more skyscrapers than any other city in the world, with over 9,000 high-rise buildings.

 A final word

-Both fascinating and frenetic, Hong Kong's blend of ancient culture and modern sensibilities make for an unforgettable holiday.
+Both fascinating and frenetic, Hong Kong's blend of ancient culture and modern amenities make for an unforgettable holiday.

 Become our Hong Kong Travel Expert